Porous silicon: History

-Despite the discovery of porous silicon in the 1950s, the scientific community was not interested in porous silicon until the late 1980s.
+Despite the discovery of porous silicon in the 1950s and the elucidation of its formation mechanism in the mid-1980s, the material attracted little wider attention until the end of the decade, when its nanoscale structure—a network of nanometre-sized pores within a crystalline silicon skeleton—was recognised as the source of optical, electronic and surface properties quite different from those of bulk silicon, triggering the rapid growth of interest that established porous silicon as a versatile nanostructured material with applications across optoelectronics, sensing, biomedicine, photovoltaics, energy storage and microelectronics.
 At the time, Leigh Canham – while working at the Defence Research Agency in England – reasoned that the porous silicon may display quantum confinement effects.
 The intuition was followed by successful experimental results published in 1990.
 In the published experiment, it was revealed that silicon wafers can emit light if subjected to electrochemical and chemical dissolution.

 The published result stimulated the interest of the scientific community in its non-linear optical and electrical properties.
 The growing interest was evidenced in the number of published work concerning the properties and potential applications of porous silicon.
 In an article published in 2000, it was found that the number of published work grew exponentially in between 1991 and 1995.

 In 2001, a team of scientists at the Technical University of Munich inadvertently discovered that hydrogenated porous silicon reacts explosively with oxygen at cryogenic temperatures, releasing several times as much energy as an equivalent amount of TNT, at a much greater speed.
 (An abstract of the study can be found below.)
 Explosion occurs because the oxygen, which is in a liquid state at the necessary temperatures, is able to oxidize through the porous molecular structure of the silicon extremely rapidly, causing a very quick and efficient detonation.
 Although hydrogenated porous silicon would probably not be effective as a weapon, due to its functioning only at low temperatures, other uses are being explored for its explosive properties, such as providing thrust for satellites.